NASH is a common and progressive chronic liver disease that is an advanced progression of nonalcoholic fatty liver disease, or NAFLD

-Second, NASH is characterized by excessive fat accumulation in the liver, known as steatosis, that is not caused by excessive use of alcohol.
+Secondly, NASH is characterized by an excessive fat accumulation in the liver, known as steatosis, that is not caused by excessive consumption of alcohol.
 Steatosis is a metabolic dysfunction that occurs when the liver cells import more fatty acids than they can metabolize, leading to lipogenesis, or the creation of fat.

-Third, in NASH patients, steatosis induces chronic inflammation and the death of liver cells, observed histologically as ballooning of necrotic cells.
+Third, in patients with NASH, steatosis induces chronic inflammation and the death of liver cells, observed histologically as ballooning of necrotic cells.

 Fourth, inflammation and ballooning may lead to progressive fibrosis in the liver, and ultimately cirrhosis, as the body responds to the liver’s injured state by producing stellate cells, fibroblasts and accompanying proteins, such as collagen and fibronectin.

 NASH is diagnosed by means of a liver biopsy that confirms the presence of steatosis, inflammation, ballooning and fibrosis.